awslabs/barometer/README.md

 - [Docker](https://www.docker.com/): Install docker service and docker cli.
 This tool uses docker to build image and run containers.
-- Minimum disk space of 20 GB for building docker image
+- Minimum disk space of 2 GB for building and deploying docker image

 ## 🚀 Installing